critterandguitari/EYESY_Manual/manual.md

 There are two ways to get MIDI from external MIDI controllers into the EYESY: through the dedicated `MIDI In` port and with the `USB` port.

-Before preceding further, we should take a minute to discuss some important characteristics of both ports:
+Before proceeding further, we should take a minute to discuss some important characteristics of both ports:

 > The `MIDI In` port is a TRS-MIDI *Type A* port. *Type A* refers to the order of connections of the 3.5mm (⅛") Tip-Ring-Sleeve (TRS) plug & jack.
 In order to connect to external devices with the larger, older, five-pin DIN connectors you will need a Type A Male 3.5mm (⅛") TRS to Female 5-pin DIN adapter. *Type A* connections are the adopted standard set by the MIDI Manufacturers Association.
 There is a *Type B* but these will not work with EYESY!
 There are no obvious physical differences between the *Type A* and *B* - both 3.5mm (⅛") plugs look exactly the same.
 Please be sure you have the correct adapter.
 >